 What could we have done better to keep you happy and working?

 This direct question can help you get to the crux of why an employee has chosen to leave.
-Often what would have encouraged them from staying is also the catalyst behind their decision, so it’s worth looking into further.
+Often what would have encouraged them to stay is also the catalyst behind their decision, so it’s worth looking into further.

 Would you recommend working for our company to a friend?